Ali Bitchin: Biography

 Bitchin was part of a group of people captured in 1578, by Hassan Veneziano the Beylerbeys of Algiers at the time, while aboard a Venetian ship.
 Bitchin, only a ten-year-old boy at the time, was bought from the Babel Boustan slaves market (current fishery) for 60 golden dinars, by the Raïs Fettah-Allah Ben-Khodja, from whom he learned privateering.

 With the exception of Raïs Hamidou who lived in the late 18th century, no pirate was as influential in North African history as Ali Bitchin.
 Under his command, the Algerian Navy assured her supremacy over the Mediterranean, blithely crossing the Straits of Gibraltar and pushing all the way to the Arctic Circle.
 Bitchin's privateers attacked Madeira, entered the Atlantic Ocean and even reached Ireland.
 They often attacked heavier vessels from their light boats regardless of the number of enemies.
 They resisted the most violent storms, appeared unexpectedly, and taunted their enemy with their wild audacity.

 From the 1620s, he was the supreme head of the Ta'ifat al-Ra'is (guild of corsairs), and took on the title Captain of the Sea.
 He managed to maintain an equilibrium of stability between the interests of the corsairs, the janissary corps and the merchant class who invested money in the raids.
-Under his command, his fleet took the ships of nearly every European nation, he raided coastal settlements across the Meditteranean and from the Atlantic to the Albanian coast.
+Under his command, his fleet took the ships of nearly every European nation, he raided coastal settlements across the Mediterranean and from the Atlantic to the Albanian coast.
 He was also responsible for losses from English shipping in 1639 that exceeded the total losses from 1629 to 1638 combined.

 By the late 1630s and early 1640s his reputation began to wane, especially in the Battle of Valona in 1638, where his combined Algerian and Tunisian fleet was decimated, losing 16 galleys and about 100 slaves.
 Senior leaders blamed him and he was sentenced to death but was quickly pardoned.
 He was also sidelined by the Ottoman court under Ibrahim I when he refused to partake in the Ottoman war against the Venetians.